Master's in Chemistry and Molecular Sciences

 When you have written your master's thesis, you should submit an electronic copy to your supervisor.
 The supervisor will then grade the thesis within 4 weeks and could also suggest corrections.
 As soon as you have made the corrections (if any) you should give one copy of the final (corrected) version of your thesis to the Directorate of Studies' Office.
 The supervisor submits the assessment to the Directorate of Studies' office, which then forwards it to the Dean's Office.
 After submitting your master's thesis, you can apply to the Dean's Office for your degree at any time.
 To do this, click on the above link to take you to the appropriate website where you should then follow the steps detailed under point 2 "Procedure".

 You can also apply for your degree even if you have not yet obtained all ECTS credits in the CTS, but if you are expecting to do so at the next examination sitting.
 Please also note that the Dean's Office can only start the process for confirming master's thesis grades when they have received a copy of your master's thesis.
 This process can take up to two weeks.
 The sooner the thesis and degree application is completed, the quicker the master's thesis grade will appear in the CTS.

-As soon as you have obtained the necessary 90 ECTS credits in the CTS, the Director of Studies automatically sets the status of the degree program in the CTS to "complete" and the Dean's Office is informed.
-(Therefore it is not compulsory to apply for your degree via the CTS.
-However, it would not be incorrect to do so.)
+As soon as you have obtained the necessary 90 ECTS credits in the CTS, you can request through CTS the closure of your program upn the Directorat of Studies' Office who will then set the status of the degree program in the CTS to "complete" and the Dean's Office is informed.
 When the Dean's Office has received your degree application, they issue the certificate and advise you when you may collect it.